immutable/zkevm-bridge-contracts/docs/HLA-and-Threat-Model.md

 A possible issue with this methodology is that the calculations are quantized, being subject to rounding issues.
 That is, rather than using floating point numbers, integers are used.
 For the tokens envisaged to be used in the Immutable system, rounding issues should not present a problem as the ERC 20 contracts have been configured to have large numbers of decimal places.
 For instance, IMX and MATIC have 18 decimal places configured, as will the wrapped Ether.

-The `_updateFlowRateBucket` function in `FlowRateDetection.sol` implements the bucket update calculations.
+The `_updateFlowRateBucket` function in [`FlowRateDetection.sol`](../src/root/flowrate/FlowRateDetection.sol) implements the bucket update calculations.

+---
 ## Glossary
 - **General Message Passing (GMP) bridge**: A bridge that enables the transfer of arbitrary messages between two chains.
 The GMP bridge used by the Immutable zkEVM token bridge is [Axelar](https://axelar.network/).
 - **Token bridge**: A bridge that enables the transfer of tokens between two chains, using an underlying GMP.
 The Immutable zkEVM bridge is a token bridge.